Tribler/trustchain-superapp/detoks/README.md

 <\br>

 Once returned in the Benchmark  Fragment, the connected peer field will be updated, making us ready to send tokens.
+The list on the bottom of the screen denotes your current token wallet, showing each token found in your local database.
+This token list is automatically updated once a change to your wallet happens.

-The Benchmark Fragment allows for various modes of sending, described below.
+Furthermore, the Benchmark Fragment allows for various modes of sending, which are described below.

 ### Transaction Engine Features
-//TODO - benchmark amount specification, grouping factor
+Within the Benchmark fragment, as shown above, there are many UI elements to use and simultaneously benchmark the DeToks transaction engine.
+First of all, your token balance is shown in the aforementioned token list, which can be edited by either resetting your token balance or generating additional tokens with the two buttons above it.

+Then, once tokens are available to be sent, the user can select the amount of tokens to be sent with the `benchmark-amount` selector.
+Additionally, the user can change the `grouping-amount` selector to change the amount of transactions grouped when using the **Grouped Transactions** mode of sending.

+Once a peer is selected ([sending to self](#Sending-to-self) is also possible), tokens are available and the sending parameters have been set, the user can choose from three modes of sending:
+- **A single transaction** - send a single token from your wallet to the selected peer.
 - **Single Transactions** - sends an amount of single proposal blocks based on the selected`benchmark-amount`.
 Displays the amount of time taken to receive all agreements from the receiving peer below the button.
-- **Grouped Transactions** - sends an amount of
+- **Grouped Transactions** - sends an amount (`benchmark-amount`) of grouped proposal blocks, with `x=grouping-amount` transactions grouped per proposal block.

+After the full transaction benchmark has finished, e.g. the receiving peer has responded with an Agreement and the sending peer has processed all agreements, the benchmarked time is displayed beneath the button used to start the benchmark.

+Additionally, we attempted two other methods of sending in order increase transaction throughput, both using coroutines.
+However, these two methods proved to be infeasible, of which a discussion can be found in the [limitations](#Limitations-encountered) section.

+#### Sending to self
+For debugging purposes, sending to yourself is also possible.
+This is your default selected peer; in case you do not select any other peer, you will send to yourself.
+In this case, UUIDs are regenerated each time you receive tokens from yourself to avoid duplicate ID errors in the local database.

 ### Contrib proposal and agreement blocks over Trustchain